 The Symposium is enriched by our outstanding partners and supporters: the Alliance of Information and Referral Systems (AIRS), the National Association of Area Agencies on Aging (n4a), the U.S. Administration for Community Living (ACL), and the National Council on Independent Living (NCIL).

-Click here to review details and presentations of the 2016 Aging and Disability Symposium, including the full program and list of workshop sessions, as well as materials from the pre-conference summit that focused on person-centered thinking.
+Click here to review details and presentations of the 2017 Aging and Disability Symposium, including the list of workshop sessions, as well as materials from the pre-conference summit that focused on motivational interviewing.

 AIRS Standards and Quality indicators for Professional Information and Referral establish reference points that define expected practices within the field and provide guidelines which communities or other jurisdictions can use when they develop an I&R program to meet the needs of their consumers.
 The Standards are the foundation for AIRS Accreditation and provide an organizational context for certification of I&R and resource specialists through the AIRS Certification for Community Resource Specialist (CRS), Certification for Community Resource Specialist - Aging/Disabilities (CRS- A/D), and Certification for Community Resource Specialist - Database Curator (CRS - DC) programs (prior to January 2019, these were known as Certified Information and Referral Specialist (CIRS), Certified Information and Referral Specialist Aging/Disabilities (CIRS-A/D) programs.

 AIRS Certification is a professional credentialing program for individuals working within the I&R sector of human services.
 Certification is a measurement of documented knowledge in the field of I&R and I&R/A reflecting specific competencies and related performance criteria, which describe the knowledge, skills, attitudes and work-related behaviors needed by I&R practitioners to successfully execute their responsibilities.
 The AIRS Certification Program is operated in alignment with national standards for credentialing organizations.
 Certification is available for three specializations within I&R. Individuals who successfully pass the AIRS certification examination are awarded professional certification in the following:

 - CRS - Certification for Community Resource Specialist

 - CIRS-A/D — Certification for I&R Specialists in Aging/Disabilities

 - CRS-DC - Certification for Community Resource Specialist - Database Curator